garden-of-delete/airbyte-topiary/README.md

 Note in this case, no `--secrets` file is specified, since it has no meaning in this workflow.
 Secrets can't be extracted from the Airbyte API.

 ## Wipe a deployment
-The `wipe` mode deletes all sources, destinations, connections or any combination in an existing Airbyte deployment.
+The `wipe` mode deletes sources, destinations, connections or any combination in an existing Airbyte deployment.

 `python tentacle.py wipe http://123.456.789.0:8081 --all`